aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Methods

 0.2 cm \textbf{N-acetylphenylalanyl-pentaalanyl-lysine (Ac-F-A5-K)} 0.2 cm

-During AL, we employed the Perdew-Burke-Ernzerhof (PBE) functional\cite{PBE_Perdew1996} with non-local many-body dispersion (nl-MBD)\cite{Hermann2020_mbd_nl} using the \code{LIGHT} species defaults for numerical settings and basis sets.
+During AL, we employed the Perdew-Burke-Ernzerhof (PBE) functional\cite{PBE_Perdew1996} with non-local many-body dispersion (MBD-NL)\cite{Hermann2020_mbd_nl} using the \code{LIGHT} species defaults for numerical settings and basis sets.
 Relativistic corrections were applied using the atomic ZORA approximation.\cite{ZORA_vanLenthe1996} The total energy, eigenvalue, density, and force convergence criteria were set to $10^{-6}$~eV, $10^{-4}$~eV, $10^{-5}$~e/\AA$^3$, and $10^{-4}$~eV/\AA, respectively.
-For recomputing the dataset to a higher level of theory, the PBE0\cite{PBE0_Adamo1999} functional with the nl-MBD dispersion correction and the \code{INTERMEDIATE} species defaults for basis sets and numerical settings was used, keeping the other settings fixed.
+For recomputing the dataset to a higher level of theory, the PBE0\cite{PBE0_Adamo1999} functional with the MBD-nl dispersion method and the \code{INTERMEDIATE} species defaults for basis sets and numerical settings was used, keeping the other settings fixed.

 The serial version of \textsc{aims-PAX} was used for both IDG and AL. The former was performed by sampling 8 points for each member of an ensemble of 4 models with a stopping criterion of a maximum of 50 epochs.
 The structures were sampled using the small MACE-MP0 GP model\cite{batatia2024foundationmodelatomisticmaterials} by running MD in the NVT ensemble with the Langevin thermostat\cite{Berendsen1984} at 500 K with a timestep of 1~fs and a friction coefficient of $0.001~ \mathrm{fs^{-1}}$.
 In order to decorrelate the data points, structures were picked every 20th MD step.
-Their energies and forces where then computed using DFT.
+Their energies and forces were then computed using DFT.

-The AL workflow was run until a training set size of 500 structures was reached with 1:1 ratio for the validation set.
+The AL workflow was run until a training set size of 500 structures was reached with a 1:1 ratio for the validation set.
 During the AL, when new data was added to the training set, the models were trained for a total of 10 epochs on the updated dataset.
 The training was split into two steps, each involving 5 epochs.
 More precisely, this means that after 5 epochs are trained, the other running trajectories are propagated first before finishing with 5 more epochs of training.
-For more details on this see Section~\ref{sec:train_idg_al}.
+For more details on this, see Section~S5A.
 During AL, the structures were sampled using the same MD settings as in the IDG.
 The uncertainty threshold parameter $c_x$ (see Eq.~\ref{eq:threshold}) was set to the default value of 0.
+The uncertainty was measured every 20th MD step.